mramosmerced1229/MyLifeWebsite/README.md

 </div>
           <quote class="quote">"Any time you have an opportunity to make a difference in this world and you don't, then you are wasting your time on Earth." - Roberto Clemente</quote>
+    <li><strong>Church</strong></li>
+          <p> Without the Lord actively being present in my life, I do not know how I could have made it this far in life!
+Through all thick and thin, he stayed right by my side and always showered me with love and many learned knowledge from each life lesson he presented me with</p>
 <h2> Lets dig a little more into the hobbies Miggy finds interesting..</h2>
       </ul>
                 <footer>
+    <p><a href="index2.html"> Check out page 2!</a></p>
             &copy; Copyright 2025 Miguel Ramos-Merced</footer>
     </body>
 </html>